IAMColumbia/gp2portfoliogame-CiarennHollis/src/BurnoutBuster/Devlog.md

 # Devlog

+## 13 April 2024 | 18:41
+### Check In
+ * Implemented game screens and state
+	* System mostly works, I just need to populate the game screens
+ * Need to stop for today :P

+### Things that I noticed need tweaking or that should also be done for the MVP
+ * Dash need tweeking, feels slow -> might make player movement not a lerp function
+ * Sword texture on the creature (animation doesn't have to be implemented)
+ * Enemy spawn locations -> they sometimes spawn off screen
+ * Need to makes sure the restart game behavior goes as expected.
+ * Make pick up for new sword

+### Next Steps
+ * Game restart and screens [WORKING ON -> need to populate screens]
+ * Enemy sprites
+ * Weapon/attack animation

 ## 13 April 2024 | 17:23
 ### Check In
  * Implemented the enemy waves system in the enemy manager